Statistical strong lensing. III. Inferences with complete samples of lenses: Theory

 Given a lens-source pair, $(\psilens,\psisource)$, let $\pdet(\psilens,\psisource|S)$ be the probability of the two objects to produce a lens that is detected by our survey, given the selection criterion $S$.
 Finally, let $\prlens(\psilens)$ and $\prsource(\psisource)$ be the probability distribution of the foreground galaxy and background source population, respectively.
 With these definitions, the (unnormalised) probability distribution of the population of strong lenses resulting from the survey is

 The main quantity of interest is the distribution of the properties of the lens galaxy population, $\prlens(\psilens)$.
 Strong lensing data, however, can only directly constrain the left-hand side term, $\prsl(\psilens,\psisource|S)$.
-This is, in a broad sense, a de-convolution problem.
-As I show in this work, if the background source population $\prsource(\psisource)$ and the lens detection probability $\pdet(\psilens,\psisource|S)$ are known, it is possible to effectively invert \Eref{eq:one} and solve for $\prlens(\psilens)$.
+This is, in a broad sense, an inverse problem.
+As I show in this work, if the background source population $\prsource(\psisource)$ and the lens detection probability $\pdet(\psilens,\psisource|S)$ are known, it is possible to effectively invert \Eref{eq:one} and solve for $\prlens(\psilens)$. \Tref{tab:pars} lists the definitions of all of the quantities introduced in this section, as well as those that are defined later in this paper.